 In addition to previous techniques, the effectiveness of low-intensity pulsed ultrasound for fracture healing can be ameliorated.
 Again, the temporary removal of the brace shows its advantage by ensuring complete contact of the LIPUS-sensor with the skin.
 In that way, the time for fracture union is reduced and the patient’s quality of life is improved.

-The 3D printing technology and software that Spentys provides allows production of a brace which is perfectly fitted to the patient’s anatomy.
-Even if the injured has an irregular morphology of a body part, the modeling process of the 3D printed brace can overcome such issues.
-For example, when the patient underwent surgery, the scar or wound can be left uncovered without destabilizing the brace so the healing and grooming can occur in a conventional manner.
+The 3D printing technology and software that Spentys provides allows the production of a brace which is perfectly fitted to the patient’s anatomy.
+Even if the injured has an irregular morphology of a body part, the modelling process of the 3D printed brace can overcome such issues.
+For example, when the patient underwent surgery, the scar or wound can be left uncovered without destabilising the brace so the healing and grooming can occur in a conventional manner.

 The solidity and flexibility of the custom-made braces Spentys produces are very divergent and depend on the type of pathology or rehabilitation.
-When the doctor wants immediate mobilization of the injured body part, which is recommended for most athletes, the 3D printer can grant the specialist’s wish by modifying the thickness and material of the brace.
-An extra feature of the Spentys solution is the possibility to select the design and color of the splints.
-This is very convenient when performing sports where a one-color outfit is paramount, e.g. in football.
+When the doctor wants immediate mobilisation of the injured body part, which is recommended for most athletes, the 3D printer can grant the specialist’s wish by modifying the thickness and material of the brace.
+An extra feature of the Spentys solution is the possibility to select the design and colour of the splints.
+This is very convenient when performing sports where a one-colour outfit is paramount, e.g., in football.
 Another interesting application of these braces is that they are very lightweight (<100gr).
 In this way, the use of this 3D print in a sports setting is facilitated.